zaphar/ucg/docsite/site/content/reference/converters.md

 Exec Script
 -----

-ucg has an exec converter that will generate a launch script in bash for applications that are configured via command line flags or environment variables.
+UCG has an exec converter that will generate a launch script in bash for applications that are configured via command line flags or environment variables.
 The exec converter uses a tuple with some required and optional fields to generate the script with.